ankita34359/Complete-JavaScript/01_Lecture: Types_Of_Languages/01_Notes.md

 ---

 ## Conclusion
-Understanding the differences between statically and dynamically typed languages helps you choose the right tool for your project.
-While JavaScript is a dynamically typed language, learning about both paradigms enhances your programming skills and broadens your perspective.
+Understanding the differences between statically and dynamically typed languages helps us to choose the right tool for our project.
+While JavaScript is a dynamically typed language, learning about both paradigms enhances our programming skills and broadens our perspective.

 ---

-Feel free to explore the examples and add your own insights as part of your learning journey.
+Feel free to explore the examples.
 Happy coding!